Fields of Operation

 Our usually bone-dry desert is deceiving.
 The steep terrain and hard desert surface combine to turn even small storms into boulder-rolling flash floods.
 Of the resulting drownings, many are preventable, but too many people continue to drive around the barriers that warn you the road is flooded.

 Mountain Rescue is proud to participate each year in the annual Swiftwater Rodeo.
 This event brings together teams from across the state to compete in scenarios based on real rescues.
 Every year, Mountain Rescue is the team to beat.
-In 2009, for example, we fielded 2 teams who took 1st and 2nd place.
 Special thanks to the organizers of this event for making it fun and safe for everyone involved.

 On August 5th, 2005, a Category 3 hurricane hit Southeastern Louisiana.
 Mountain Rescue provided Swiftwater/Flood Rescue resources via the Maricopa County Sheriff's Office and the Emergency Management Assistance Compact to Hurricane Katrina victims.